Duchy of Athens: Decline and fall

 In 1379 the Navarrese Company, in the service of the Latin emperor James of Baux, conquered Thebes and part of the Duchy of Neopatras.
 Meanwhile, the Catalan kept another part of Neopatras and Attica.

 Painting of the Theotokos commissioned during the reign of Francesco I (1451–1454).
 From the St. Elias church in Athens, demolished in 1849.

 After 1381 the Duchy was ruled by the Kings of Sicily until 1388 when the Acciaioli family of Florence captured Athens.
 Neopatras was occupied in 1390.

 From 1395 to 1402 the Venetians briefly controlled the Duchy.
 In 1444 Athens became a tributary of Constantine Palaeologus, the Despot of Morea and heir to the Byzantine throne.
 In 1456, after the Fall of Constantinople (1453) to the Ottoman Empire, Turahanoğlu Ömer Bey conquered the remnants of the Duchy.
 Despite the Ottoman conquest, the title of "Duke of Athens and Neopatras" continued in use by the Kings of Sicily, and through them by the Kings of Spain, up to the present day.

-The Latin Church in the Duchy of Athens
+The Catholic Church in the Duchy of Athens

 Athens was the seat of a metropolitan archdiocese within the Patriarchate of Constantinople when it was conquered by the Franks.
 The seat, however, was not of importance, being the twenty-eighth in precedence in the Byzantine Empire.
 Nonetheless, it had produced the prominent clergyman Michael Choniates.
 It was a metropolitan see (province or eparchy) with eleven suffragans at the time of conquest: Euripus, Daulia, Coronea, Andros, Oreos, Scyrus, Karystos, Porthmus, Aulon, Syra and Seriphus, and Ceos and Thermiae (or Cythnus).
-The structure of the Greek church was not significantly changed by the Latins, and Pope Innocent III confirmed the first Latin Archbishop of Athens, Berard, in all his Greek predecessors' rights and jurisdictions.
-The customs of the church of Paris were imported to Athens, but few western European clergymen wished to be removed to such a distant see as Athens.
-Antonio Ballester, however, an educated Catalan, had a successful career in Greece as archbishop.
+The structure of the Orthodox church was not significantly changed by the new rulers, and Pope Innocent III confirmed the first Latin Archbishop of Athens, Berard, in all his Greek predecessors' rights and jurisdictions.
+Antonio Ballester, an educated Catalan, had a successful career in Greece as archbishop.